Tap here to get 5 Secrets to Stress Free Dinners

 How to Make Chicken Fried Steak

-Cube steak has already been pounded, but this is extra step ensures a really tender piece of meat at the end.
+Cube steak has already been pounded, but this extra step ensures a really tender piece of meat at the end and the right frying time.

 overhead of cutting board with cube steak and meat mallet for making Chicken Fried Steak